vintasoft/WinForms-TWAIN_File_Transfer_Demo/README.md

 # VintaSoft WinForms TWAIN File Transfer Demo

-This WinForms project uses <a href="https://www.vintasoft.com/vstwain-dotnet-index.html">VintaSoft TWAIN .NET SDK</a> and demonstrates how to acquire images from TWAIN scanner and save scanned images directly to disk.
+This WinForms project uses <a href="https://www.vintasoft.com/vstwain-dotnet-index.html">VintaSoft TWAIN .NET SDK</a> and demonstrates how to acquire images from TWAIN image scanner and save scanned images directly to disk.

 ## Screenshot